MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-de-vat-declaration.md

 ## Create a VAT declaration in XML format

-1. In Microsoft Dynamics Lifecycle Services (LCS), in the **Shared asset library**, download the latest versions of the Electronic reporting (ER) configurations for the VAT declaration format:
+1. In [Microsoft Dynamics Lifecycle Services (LCS)] (https://lcs.dynamics.com/V2), in the **Shared asset library**, download the latest versions of the Electronic reporting (ER) configurations for the VAT declaration format:

 -   **Elster (DE)**

-For more information, see Download Electronic reporting configurations from Lifecycle Services.
+For more information, see [Download Electronic reporting configurations from Lifecycle Services](https://docs.microsoft.com/en-us/dynamics365/dev-itpro/analytics/download-electronic-reporting-configuration-lcs).

 2. Go to **Tax \> Setup \> Sales tax \> Electronic tax declaration setup**.